null

 The following breaks down our traditional, in-person murder mystery games to our new virtual format.

-Storyline: the storylines are along the same, traditional lines.
-However, some of the virtual games might incorporate the actual experience of being virtual into the game.
+Storyline: The storylines are traditional.
+However, some virtual games might incorporate the actual experience of being virtual into the game.

-Overall format: The traditional (in-person) games have a mingling, clue based design with a scripted solution round.
+Overall format: The traditional (in-person) games have a mingling, clue-based design with a scripted solution round.
 Most of these games will claim a player-victim, which we know to be the preferred format.
-The virtual games are more scripted (with exceptions), and less directed clues, as you cannot mingle about and speak to individual players.
+The virtual games are more scripted (with exceptions) and less directed clues, as you cannot mingle about and speak to individual players.
 It's more of an open forum where players take turns presenting dialogue and clues.
-All virtual games have a group challenge in rounds one and two, where only some of the in-person games will have a group challenge.
+All virtual games have a group challenge in rounds one and two, whereas only some in-person games will have a group challenge.

 Optional pre-game round: This is the same in both types of games.

-Length of gameplay: Given the nature of the format, the virtual game will take less time, so the parties run 1.5 to 2 hours in length.
-The in-person game average runs 2 to 2.5 hours.
-Albeit in both formats, there are optional activities you can do to lengthen the experience and add to the fun.
+Length of gameplay: Given the nature of the format, the virtual game will take less time, so the parties run 1.5 to 2 hours.
+The average in-person game runs 2 to 2.5 hours.
+However, in both formats, there are optional activities you can do to lengthen the experience and add to the fun.

 Optimal number of players: We have found that in-person games have an optimal number of 8-15 players.
 You can expand to 200+ players with expandable teams (non-suspect/secondary players), which works great.
 With suspect roles, we don't typically go over 50 (with exceptions), as it just becomes too much to filter through.
 With a video chat, the optimal number of 'character/suspect' roles is 6-8 players, with the rest being spectators.
 We offer expansion packs with most games that expand to 15-18 characters, as we tested them and it worked.
 However, we caution that adding these extra characters does add to chaos a bit.
 That is why the newer expansion packs don't add suspects but rather add players with a character role in the game.
 We suggest you add them with caution!
 We have found that the number of spectators playing along doesn't affect the game - as long as you minimize their input along the way and keep the focus on the characters.